shubham404-error/Churn_Rate-Prediction/README.md

 The best performing model was a random forest classifier with an accuracy of 80%, F1 score of 0.58, and PR AUC of 0.57.

 ## Files
-telco_churn.ipynb: Jupyter notebook containing the code for the project telco_data.csv: dataset used in the project
-README.md: this readme file
+-telco_churn.ipynb: Jupyter notebook containing the code for the project -telco_data.csv: dataset used in the project -README.md: this readme file

-Dependencies
+## Dependencies
 The project requires the following Python libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, xgboost.

 ## Acknowledgements